Starting driving lessons; when to start learning

 How much will lessons cost?

 Lesson price is variable, dependant on area, license type and state of the driving economy.
-Learning to drive and automatic vehicle has a typically higher lesson price than learning to drive in a manual vehicle.
+Learning to drive an automatic vehicle has a typically higher lesson price than learning to drive in a manual vehicle.

 The price of fuel, and other service items can increase lesson price.
 In some cases, market demand can also play a role in determining lesson price.
+Prices are typically more expensive in the south of the UK compared to the midlands and the north.

-The DVSA suggest that prices can range from £35 per hour for a manual vehicle to £60 for more complex training, automatic vehicles or high demand areas.
+The DVSA suggest that prices can range from £35 per hour for a manual vehicle to £60 for more complex training, automatic vehicles or in high demand areas.

 Some driving schools offer bulk paid lesson packages, this can be a good way to reduce the lesson costs.